raja21068/AI-Paper-Generator/README.md

 <tr><td>🧬</td><td><code>evolution/</code></td><td>Self-learning lessons extracted from each run</td></tr>
 <tr><td>📦</td><td><code>deliverables/</code></td><td>All final outputs in one folder — compile-ready for Overleaf</td></tr>
 </table>
+🌍 **Run it anywhere.** AutoResearchClaw isn't locked to a single platform.
+Use it standalone via CLI, plug it into [OpenClaw](https://github.com/openclaw/openclaw), or wire it up through any ACP-compatible agent — 🤖 Claude Code, 💻 Codex CLI, 🐙 Copilot CLI, ♊ Gemini CLI, 🌙 Kimi CLI, you name it.
+And because OpenClaw bridges to messaging platforms, you can kick off a full research run from 💬 Discord, ✈️ Telegram, 🐦 Lark (飞书), 💚 WeChat, or wherever your team already hangs out.
+One topic in, one paper out — no matter where you type it.
 ---

 ## Get started